seannyD/DnD_Cymraeg/DND_SRD_CYM/Swynau/Tarian_y_Ffyddlon.md

 **Parhad:** Canolbwyntio, hyd at 10  munud

+### Cyfieithiad Awtomatig

+Mae cae symudliw yn ymddangos ac yn amgylchynu creadur o'ch dewis o fewn yr ystod, gan roi bonws +2 iddo i AC am y swyn.

-A shimmering field appears and surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.
+>  A shimmering field appears and surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.